The Greek Myth of Perseus and Andromeda

 Perseus and Atlas

-Having fled from the pursuing Gorgon sisters, Perseus found himself at the home of Atlas, the giant Titan who bore the weight of the heavens on his shoulders.
+Having fled from the pursuing Gorgon sisters, after killing their snaky-haired sister, Medusa, Perseus found himself at the home of Atlas, the giant Titan who bore the weight of the heavens on his shoulders.
 The giant treated Perseus discourteously, refusing to let him pass.
 Unable to defeat him by other means, Perseus, turning his face away, held up the Gorgon’s head and turned Atlas to stone, so that some say that the Atlas Mountains are the remains of his great body.

 Andromeda and the Sea Monster Ceto

-Flying along on his winged sandals, Perseus came to the North African coastline; when he reached the kingdom of Ethiopia, he found a beautiful young woman chained naked to a rock, out to sea.
-A great sea monster was even now swimming towards her.
+Flying along on his winged sandals, Perseus came to the North African coastline; when he reached the kingdom of Ethiopia, he found a beautiful young woman chained naked to a rock, sticking out from the sea.
+A terrifying sea monster was even now swimming towards her.

 Alighting on the rock, Perseus asked the young woman who she was and how she came to find herself in this peril.
-Not wanting Perseus to think she had been exposed in this way as a punishment for some shameful deed, the girl told him the whole story.
+Embarrassed by her exposure but not wishing Perseus to think she had been left chained in this way as a punishment for some shameful deed, the girl told him the whole story.

-She told him her name was Andromeda, daughter of King Cepheus and Queen Cassiopeia.
-Queen Cassiopeia, was so proud of her beauty and that of her daughter that she boasted that they were both more beautiful than the Nereides, the nymphs of the sea.
-The Nereides were predictably offended by this and to avenge their wounded pride, Poseidon, God of the Sea, ravaged the coasts with a flood tide and the depredations of a sea monster, Ceto.
+She told him her name was Andromeda and that she was the daughter of King Cepheus and Queen Cassiopeia.
+Queen Cassiopeia, was so proud of her beauty and that of her daughter that she rashly boasted that they were both more beautiful than the Nereides, the nymphs of the sea.
+The Nereides were predictably offended by this and to avenge their wounded pride, Poseidon, God of the Sea, ravaged the coasts with a flood tide and the depredations of a primordial sea monster, Ceto.

 When the Oracle of the God Ammon revealed the cause of these troubles, the populace insisted that Andromeda be offered to the monster to appease the wrath of the Nereides and Poseidon.

-Smitten with the beautiful young woman, Perseus spoke to her parents who were lamenting on the shore and asked for Andromeda’s hand in marriage if he should save her from the sea monster.
+Smitten with the beautiful young woman, Perseus spoke to her parents who were lamenting on the shore and asked for Andromeda’s hand in marriage if he should be successful in saving her from the sea monster.
 Under the circumstances, her parents could scarcely refuse.

 At once, Andromeda was freed from her chains and stepped on to the shore to be reunited with her family.
 Perseus meanwhile rinsed his bloody hands in the water and rested.